 - 2 lb [0.9 kg] of pre-cooked heart of palm cut into slices

-- ¼ teaspoon of ground black pepper, or to taste
+- ¼ teaspoon of ground black pepper, (or more, to taste)

 - Heat a tablespoon of oil over low heat in a large skillet.

-- Cook and stir the onions until they turn transparent.
+- Cook and stir the onions until they turn translucent.
 Add the pepper, tomatoes, garlic, vinegar and olives.
-Cover and simmer until the vegetables are cooked-through.
-Add the heart of palm, and 2 cups of water.
+Cover and simmer until the vegetables are cooked through.
+Add the heart of palm, water.
 Simmer uncovered until the liquid has reduced to half.

 - Season with pepper and salt to taste.